nodejs/node/doc/contributing/collaborator-guide.md

 New modules must be added with the `node:` prefix.

 When adding promises APIs it is ok to add `/promises` to an existing module.
 For example: `inspector/promises`.
-These additionsl should be marked as SemVer major by default.
+These additions should be marked as SemVer major by default.

 If the new module name without the `node:` prefix is free, register